MLB Little League Classic: Background

-Games
+Games and results

+2017

 The Pirates defeated the Cardinals, 6–3, in the first Classic, played on August 20, 2017.
 Residents from Lycoming County were eligible to win a very limited number of tickets to the game via a lottery system found on the MLB website.
 The game was originally scheduled to be a home game for the Pirates; ticket holders for that game were offered a food-and-beverage credit, tickets to another game, or a refund.
 The Cardinals and Pirates wore special uniforms, including features such as pullover jerseys with bright colors and contrasting sleeves, specially colored caps, and a unique logo that drew design cues from the official logos of both MLB and Little League Baseball.
 In addition, players were encouraged (although not required) to put nicknames on the jerseys' rear nameplates.
 These uniforms were worn again by both teams on August 25–27 for Players Weekend, an initiative of MLB and the Major League Baseball Players Association that saw all 30 MLB teams wear similar uniforms.

+2018

 In late September 2017, MLB announced that a second Classic would be held in 2018, between the New York Mets and Philadelphia Phillies.
 On August 19, 2018, the Mets won the second Classic, 8–2.
 The Phillies had last played at Bowman Field on July 31, 1962, when the team lost to the Williamsport Grays, the Phillies' Eastern League affiliate, in a mid-season exhibition game.

+2019

 The third Classic was played on August 18, 2019, with the Chicago Cubs defeating the Pirates, 7–1.
 Chicago's uniforms for the game read "Cubbies" on the front, while Pittsburgh's read "The Burgh".